abyanjan/Kaggle-leaf-disease-classification/README.md

 # Kaggle-leaf-disease-classification
-kaggle Leaf disease classification with transfer learning
+kaggle Leaf disease classification with transfer learning and Python

 This repo includes performing image classification with transfer learning using Tensorflow and Fastai.